Issues and Questions

 - Matthew Hunsburger maintains a separate form for guests featured in EMU podcasts.

 Blogs and blog culture have changed significantly since EMU first started hosting blogs over a decade ago.
-As an efficient way to manage EMU messages, all opinion-based blogs will be moved off the EMU website in 2015.
+As an efficient way to manage EMU messages, all opinion-based blogs were moved off the EMU website in 2015.
 Blogs which are primarily program-based will stay within the website and EMU brand and visual identity.

 - Blog authors with content on emu.edu should adhere to the EMU Style Guide for Writers and Editors.

 - Refrain from publishing extremely lengthy blog posts.